LukeDS-it/LukeDS-it.github.io/_posts/2020-06-23-reacting-to-change-microservices.md

     learning process, hopefully this byproduct will be useful for other people as well.
 </div>

-We start by setting our desired achievement: the need to build a system that is _responsive_ to users.
+The goal in software development, during modern times is to build a system that is _responsive_ to users.

-The [Reactive Manifesto][1] suggests us that if we want to achieve this,
+What does "responsive" means, in terms of user experience?
+A look at the [Reactive Manifesto][1] tells us the meaning of this:

-> The system must be RESPONSIVE.
+> The system must be RESPONSIVE: It must be maintainable, easily extensible and responding

-It must be maintainable, easily extensible and responding to the user in a timely manner.
-This means that our system must be
+> to the user in a timely manner.

+This means that the system itself must be

 > Resilient (stay responsive during failures)